 I’ve recently been reviewing the photos I took during my final Newlyn School of Art Defining Practice weekend.
-I didn’t have a laptop with me during the course so I was only able to view my pictures on the back of the camera before sharing them with the rest of the group and I wasn’t happy with the selection I made.
+I didn’t have a laptop with me so I was only able to view my pictures on the back of the camera before sharing them with the rest of the group and I wasn’t happy with the selection I made.
 I also found the brief we were given quite confusing and I felt I might get more out of it if I gave the matter some extra thought.
 It’s been useful and has made me reflect on the part photography plays in my creative practice.
 I’ve now put together a short statement:

 I take photos mainly for their own sake rather than as source material for future work.
 I use photography to record the world around me and as a way of developing my powers of observation.
 I’m motivated by curiosity and the desire to tell a story, and by a love of shape, texture and colour.
 I generally aim to celebrate what I find rather than creating a deliberate set-up.
 I’m interested in cameraless photography and would like to learn to use a scanner and to be able to modify images during processing.

 I expect I’ll want to amend this as time goes on but I’m happy with it as a starting point.